Exequiel3k/datasciencetest/Project.md

 ```

 If we take into considering all of the factors, users that call still generate more revenue on average in the long-run.
-   - Control group --> Average of 22.2
+   - Control group: Average of 22.2
-   - Test group --> Average of 28.2
+   - Test group: Average of 28.2

 <img src="/q3.2.png" height="60" width="100">